 The pickle empire really began in Imlay City when Joseph Vlasic bought the Patzer Food Products Company in 1957 and two years later created Vlasic Foods.

-Joseph Vlasic retired in the 1960’s and his son, Robert, took over direction of the company, which was sold to the Campbell Soup Company in 1978 for $33 million.
+Joseph Vlasic retired in the 1960’s and his son, Bob, took over direction of the company, which was sold to the Campbell Soup Company in 1978 for $33 million.

 The plant has expanded to 10 times from its original size.
 The Imlay City facility encompasses more than 457,000 square feet and spans 190 acres.
 The company employs 850 people during its peak season.

 In 2017 the company “America’s #1 Pickle” and marked its 75th year.
 Vlasic pickles are now distributed throughout the United States and Canada, as are a variety of other products offered under the brand.
 The Vlasic brand currently (2019) is owned by Conagra Brands.

 In 1933, per capita pickle consumption was 2.09 pounds.
 By 1974, consumption grew to 8 pounds.
 Joe and Bob became so successful at pickles that they dropped the milk and cheese business entirely.